v2keener/gAUdlf/study/README.md

 This is where I put stuff I'm actively studying.
-There are a lot of things.
+There are a lot of things I am studying, but for now, this is mostly empty.